 The School of Pharmacy, established in 2002, is part of the historic and globally recognized Royal College of Surgeons in Ireland.
 The School offers one of the most progressive and modern pharmacy programs and is known for its innovation in teaching and research.
 The School of Pharmacy is based in the main college campus on St Stephen’s Green in the heart of Dublin city center.

 Master of Pharmacy (MPharm) Master of Pharmacy (MPharm) Students who complete the full 5 years of the undergraduate Pharmacy program graduate with an NUI/RCSI accredited Master of Pharmacy and are thereby eligible to apply to be registered as a pharmacist in Ireland and throughout the European Union (EU).
 The MPharm is an internationally portable qualification and the preferred professional qualification to have when returning to North America.

 The Master of Pharmacy (MPharm) program is delivered over 5 years.

-Applicants can apply (i) directly from high school, (ii) on the basis of one or two years of an undergraduate degree or (iii) on completion of an undergraduate degree.
+Applicants can apply (i) directly from high school, (ii) on the basis of one or two years of an undergraduate degree or (iii) on completion of an undergraduate degree by August of year of entry.
 Applicants who pass RCSI’s initial evaluation will be invited to participate in an online interview.